Chostakovitch/DockerGraphBot/README.md

 ```
 ### Hosts

-You can specify multiple hosts, for example if your infrastructure is made of several virtual machines.
+You can specify multiple hosts, for example if your infrastructure is made of several hosts.

 In either case :
 * `name` field is used for labels and file naming